 The national railway company in Sweden is called Statens Järnvägar (SJ), serving the major cities of Malmö, Gothenburg, Helsingborg and Stockholm with hourly trains.

-The Swedish railway network is extensive and trains are the fastest way to travel long distances.
+The Swedish railway network is extensive and trains are a quick and comfortable way to travel long distances.
 Expats travelling to the country’s northern parts might need to use a combination of trains and buses to reach their destination.

 Trains in Sweden make commuting from the suburbs to work in the city quick and easy.
 They are also some of the most environmentally friendly in the world, running on various renewable energy sources.

 The X2000 trains are Sweden’s fastest, but are also the most expensive.
 Tickets for these trains cost twice as much as bus tickets for the same journey, but the trains travel at 124mph (200km/h) and are much faster than buses.